halbs13/Dynamics-NAV-Payroll/au-payroll-report-superannuation.md

 The Superannuation Product List Report will provide information on the Superannuation Products.

-To access the Superannuation Product List Report,
+To access the Superannuation Product List Report

 *Departments/Payroll/EOM Processing/Superannuation Processing/Superannuation Report*